 “The biggest difference between a Chinese class and a Finnish class might be the relationship between students and teachers.
 In Finland, everyone is equal.
 You don’t have to think about hierarchies much.”

 “There are more discussions in the class in Finland.”

 “The academy attitude in Finland is very strict.”

 In his free time, photographing is his passion.
 During the weekend, Chen often takes his drone and shoots videos of the city where he is living.

 “It is a way of documenting my life in Finland.
 The moment you are living will become very good memories in the future.
 That’s why it is meaningful. ”

 Chen might not be the most active person for student events, but he does have friends who he normally hangouts with.
-Because of international as the university is, Chen said he learned a lot by meeting different people.
+Because of the international level of the university, Chen said he learned a lot by meeting different people.